 Comparison of site and background.
-Consistent with the revised Human Health Risk Methods Document, the maximum detected concentration of inorganic chemicals and naturally occurring radionuclides may be compared to the background dataset for that chemical or radionuclide as presented in Appendix A of the human health document.
-Constituents with maximum detected concentrations less than background can be eliminated from further consideration as COPCs after the initial screening.
+Consistent with the Human Health Risk Methods Document (DOE 2014), the maximum detected concentration of inorganic chemicals and naturally occurring radionuclides may be compared to the background dataset for that chemical or radionuclide as presented in Appendix A of the human health document.
+The most recent revision of the Human Health Risk Methods Document should be used for background values.
+Constituents with maximum detected concentrations less than background can be eliminated from further consideration as COPECs after the initial screening.